Academic

 International Baccalaureate

-The Educational structure of the school will be based on an application to the International Baccalaureate Organisation (IBO) to become an IBO school.
+The Educational structure of the school is based on an application to the International Baccalaureate Organisation (IBO) to become an IBO school.
 The IBO is committed to providing an all-round education that provides students with the skills and experience to thrive in the modern world.
 The prestigious qualification itself is highly popular with top-ranking universities looking to offer places to the most well-rounded and brightest candidates.

 Pupils in class